-We use re-calibrated LoTSS data, where the calibration is specially tailored to our dSph galaxies \citep{vanweeren21}.
-We re-imaged the $(u,v)$ data with {\sc WSClean v2.9} \citep{offringa14,offringa17}.
-The points in the $uv$-plane are weighted using Briggs robust weighting as a compromise between uniform and natural weighting.
+We use recalibrated LoTSS data, where the calibration was specially tailored to our dSph galaxies \citep{vanweeren21}.
+We reimaged the $(u,v)$ data with {\sc WSClean v2.9} \citep{offringa14,offringa17}.
+The points in the $(u,v)$-plane were weighted using Briggs robust weighting as a compromise between uniform and natural weighting.
 A robustness parameter of {\tt robust=$-$0.2} was found to produce the highest signal-to-noise ratio for the extended emission on the scales that we are interested in.
 Further imaging parameters are listed in Appendix~\ref{a:re-calibration_parameters}.

-We exclude emission on large angular scales ($\gtrsim$$1^\circ$) which can be attributed to the Milky Way \citep{erceg22} by excluding $(u,v)$ data at short baselines.
-We used lower limits to the $uv$-range between 60 and 400~$\lambda$, corresponding to angular scales from to 7\arcmin\ to 46\arcmin, making sure that these scales are not smaller than size of the galaxy.
-Compact sources are subtracted from the $(u,v)$ data prior to imaging.
-This is done by first producing a source catalog with the Python Blob Detector and Source Finder \citep[{ PyBDSF};][]{rafferty19}.
-Since not all background sources are of point-like nature, we additionally use the "À trous wavelet decomposition module" integrated in { PyBDSF}.
-This module decomposes the residual maps resulting from the internal subtraction of the fitted Gaussians, into wavelets of different scales \citep[see][]{holschneider89}.
+We excluded emission on large angular scales ($\gtrsim$$1^\circ$) that can be attributed to the Milky Way \citep{erceg22} by excluding $(u,v)$ data at short baselines.
+We used lower limits to the $(u,v)$ range between 60 and 400~$\lambda$, corresponding to angular scales from to 7\arcmin\ to 46\arcmin, making sure that these scales are not smaller than the size of the galaxy.
+Compact sources were subtracted from the $(u,v)$ data prior to imaging.
+This was done by first producing a source catalog with the Python Blob Detector and Source Finder \citep[{ PyBDSF};][]{rafferty19}.
+Since not all background sources have a point-like nature, we additionally used the "\`a trous wavelet decomposition module" integrated in { PyBDSF}.
+This module decomposes the residual maps resulting from the internal subtraction of the fitted Gaussians into wavelets of different scales \citep[see][]{holschneider89}.
 We used between two and five wavelet scales depending on the galaxy.
 Sources were then subtracted as Gaussians from the $(u,v)$ data using the Default Pre-Processing Pipeline software \citep[{ DPPP};][]{vandiepen18}.

 The maps were deconvolved with the multi-scale and auto-masking options to remove any residuals comparable to the size of the galaxies.
 Maps were then restored with a Gaussian beam at 20\arcsec\ angular resolution.
-The re-imaging steps (as well as further steps in the cross-section limits calculation) are automated using {\sc Python}.\footnote{\url{https://github.com/FinnWelzmueller/wimpsSoftware}}
+The reimaging steps (as well as further steps in the cross-section limits calculation) were automated using {\sc Python}.\footnote{\url{https://github.com/FinnWelzmueller/wimpsSoftware}}